eloo/tonuino-sdcard/README.md

     $ tonuino-sdcard [-h] || [-v] -l <path to sdcard> || [-v] [-n] [-a] [-r] -c <music folder> <path to sdcard> || -R <path to sdcard>
         -h|--help      show help/usage
-        -v|--verbose   show detailed information about executed commands -l|--list      list content of sdcard based on ID3v2 tags (if available) -c|--copy      copy content of music folder to sdcard, reflecting folder structure and naming convention -n|--num       enumerate files mannually (e.g. in case of missing ID3v2 tags or mixed files)
+        -v|--verbose   show detailed information about executed commands --no-titles    do not print ID3v2 titles, use with '-l -v' -l|--list      list content of sdcard based on ID3v2 tags (if available) -c|--copy      copy content of music folder to sdcard, reflecting folder structure and naming convention -n|--num       enumerate files mannually (e.g. in case of missing ID3v2 tags or mixed files)